-We discuss recently adopted and issued accounting standards in Note 2, "Summary of Significant Accounting Policies-Recent Accounting Pronouncements" of the notes to our consolidated financial statements included elsewhere in this annual report.
+We discuss recently adopted and issued accounting standards in Note 2, "Summary of Significant Accounting Policies-Recent Accounting Pronouncements" to our consolidated financial statements included elsewhere in this annual report.

 Item 6.
 Directors, Senior Management and Employees

 A. Directors and Senior Management